Lysxia/type-map/README.md

 - a dynamic type map using GHC's `Typeable` class, with a `Proxy`-based API (`Data.TypeMap.Dynamic`) or a `TypeApplications`-based API (`Data.TypeMap.Dynamic.Alt`);
+  Supports arbitrary, user-defined mappings between keys and types of values via defunctionalization.

 - a static type map, whose type is indexed by its list of keys (there are actually multiple implementations with different underlying representations (`[]`, `Map`, `Vector`)).

-Both variants support arbitrary, user-defined mappings between types and values, via defunctionalization.

 [Example using the dynamically-typed interface](https://github.com/Lysxia/type-map/tree/master/examples/dynamic.hs).